30 Oct Complete Confidence With My Horse

 Stage two – Think, feel and react

 I am a firm believer that what you think influences how you feel and ultimately how you react.
-These 3 words are crucial to understand in context of each individual riders’ life.
+The 3 words (think, feel, react) are crucial to understand in context of each individual riders’ life.
 This process ultimately influences how your horse reacts to you.
 If your confidence is low or you give off any fear signals your horse will not have the confidence it needs to take guidance from you.

 This process can be described as large puzzle pieces floating around in your head.
 You simply need to find where each part goes.
 We need to find a home for each anxious thought or memory.
 Each memory needs to be allocated to the different parts of the brain which processes trauma to allow the brain to process, understand it better and work its way through the event.